Libertree/libertree/INSTALLATION.md

 [Bundler](http://gembundler.com/) to install and manage Ruby gems (Ruby libraries).
 Use of Bundler is optional; the required gems can be managed in other ways, if desired.

+Some gems have extensions that are compiled at installation time.
+Compilation will abort if certain development headers or development tools are missing.

 ### System user